yusufekrembm/EasyWay/README.md

 This project does not contain deprecated methods.
 This project has been developed using new technologies and structures.

-EasyWay is an application that combines weather updates, travel guides, QR code scanning, new movie information, YouTube integration, note-taking, and a shopping list.
-With this app, you can receive real-time weather updates, explore travel destinations, scan QR codes, discover new movies and where to watch them, watch YouTube videos, take notes, and create a shopping list.
+EasyWay is an application that combines weather updates, travel guides, QR code scanning, new movie information, YouTube integration.
+With this app, you can receive real-time weather updates, explore news, scan QR codes, discover new movies and watch YouTube videos.

 ## Features
 - Receive real-time weather updates
-- Explore various travel destinations
+- Explore various news.
-- Easily scan QR codes
+- Easily scan QR codes and barcodes.
-- View new movie information and find out where to watch them
+- View new movie information and find out where to watch them and add them to favourites.
-- Watch YouTube videos within the app
+- Watch YouTube videos within the app without ads.
-- Take and store notes
-- Create and manage your shopping list

 ## Tools and Technologies Used